 If you’re a business owner, your customers must know about you.
-As you all know, LinkedIn is one of the best places where you can showcase your personal profile.
+As you all know, LinkedIn is one of the best places where you can showcase your personal profile, so thats why you have to improve your profile.

 As a business owner, when you expose yourself to your customers, they will develop trust.
 This is due to psychological factors, and it’s pretty natural!